NVlabs/timeloop/README.md

 ## Further reading

-Serially walking through the exercises in our [Timeloop tutorial series](https://github.com/jsemer/timeloop-accelergy-exercises/tree/master/exercises/timeloop) serves as an excellent hands-on introduction to the tool:
+Serially walking through the exercises in our [Timeloop tutorial series](https://github.com/jsemer/timeloop-accelergy-exercises/tree/master/exercises/timeloop) serves as an excellent hands-on introduction to the tool.

-For a deeper technical overview please read our [ISPASS 2019 paper](http://parashar.org/ispass19.pdf)
+For a deeper technical overview please read our [ISPASS 2019 paper](http://parashar.org/ispass19.pdf).